dlzi/brevis/README.md

 ## Documentation
 The documentation resides in the docs directory, and it reflects the master branch.
-Browse the online documentation at [getbrevis.com](https://getbrevis.com).
+Browse the online documentation and a FAQ section at [getbrevis.com](https://getbrevis.com).

 ## Contributing